 Breakfast & Brunch Buffet with a View

 The breakfast buffet was incredibly diverse and full of vegetarian options.
 The Fairmont Banff Springs menu has everything from freshly baked pastry, selections of cheese and assorted cold cuts, warm and cold dishes to fresh vegetables and fruits.
 And try the freshly prepared omelets and freshly pressed orange juice!
 Additional to that, we enjoyed a stunning view over the bow valley through the huge windows of the dining room, which by the way, was decorated with wooden figures of animals living in Banff National Park.
-The staff of the restaurants of the “Castle in the Rockies” was all around friendly starting with a warm welcome every morning while being seated and a “Bon appétit!” from the kitchen.
-Enjoy your “Rocky Mountains” breakfast and give the brunch a try during the weekends from 11 am on.
+The staff of the restaurants of the “Castle in the Rockies” was all-around friendly, starting with a warm welcome every morning while being seated and a “Bon appétit!” from the kitchen.
+Enjoy your “Rocky Mountains” breakfast and give brunch a try during the weekends from 11 am on.
 It is worth every single cent, seriously delicious!

 Facilities of the 5-Star Banff Springs

-The Banff Springs itself offers several restaurants, a shopping street on the ground floor, a huge indoor pool and a very popular outside pool overlooking the Bow Valley.
-Especially in the morning, when the pool is still an oasis of clam and the steam of the hot water rises into the blue sky in front of the fantastic scenery, the outdoor pool was one of our favorite spots at Banff Springs.
-If you are looking for some more privacy, treat yourself to a wellness day or spend some time after your outdoors adventures at the award-winning The Willow Stream Spa.
+The Banff Springs itself offers several restaurants, a shopping street on the first floor, a huge indoor pool, and a very popular outside pool overlooking the Bow Valley.
+Especially in the morning, when the pool is still an oasis of calm and the steam of the hot water rises into the blue sky in front of the fantastic scenery, the outdoor pool was one of our favorite spots at Banff Springs.
+If you are looking for some more privacy, treat yourself to a wellness day or spend some time after your outdoor adventures at the award-winning The Willow Stream Spa.